EmmaDOrto/Mocku_for_change/README.md

 Genre Score = (2*j_score + 2*e_score + a_score)/5

-J_score is the score given by a jury of experts; a_score is the score given by an audience and finally e_score is a score that take into consideration how many of the 5 typycal elements of the genre were used and if each of them was coherent: it is calculaed as: sum(element_use*element_coherence).
+J_score is the score given by a jury of experts; a_score is the score given by an audience and finally e_score is a score that take into consideration how many of the 5 typycal elements of the genre were used and if each of them was coherent.
+It is calculaed as: sum(element_use*element_coherence).
 J_score, a_score and e_score are numbers beetween 0 and 5, element_use and element_coherence are either 0 (topic not used/not coherent) or 1 (udes/coherent).

 ### The program is divided into the following files:

 - In the file [funtions](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/functions.py) I have built the functions that do the main calculations.

 - The file [thesis_data](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/thesis_data.xlsx) it's a .xlsx file that is imported in analysis file.
 It has three different sheets.
 The first one is called "topics" and contains data about topics addressment for each group.
-The second and the third, called respectively "lelements" and "score", contain data needed to calculate genre score for each group.
+The second and the third, called respectively "elements" and "score", contain data needed to calculate genre score for each group.

 - In the file [analysis](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/analysis.py) there is the main part of the code, where the data file and function file are imported.
-For each group it calculates a group score, then it counts topics that fulfill a certain condition (For example "Topic present in results" or "Topic present or slightly present in perception") and finally calculate correlation beetween conditions and genre scores and visualize the related scatter plot.
+For each group it calculates a group score, then it counts topics that fulfil certain conditions (For example "Topic present in results" or "Topic present or slightly present in perception") and finally it calculates correlation beetween conditions and genre scores and visualizes the related scatter plot.

 - In the file [test](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/test.py) I have tested all the functions in functions file to ensure that they work properly.